Learning Diverse Robot Striking Motions with Diffusion Models and Kinematically Constrained Gradient Guidance: Methodology

 \subsection{Kinematic Constraint Gradient Guidance}

 In this subsection, we outline the standard formulation for sampling from diffusion models without incorporating motion planning constraints.
-Then, we describe prior work for sampling with constraints and introduce our novel sampling method. \cutt{Given that our task constraint is rooted in kinematics, w}\edii{W}e refer to our method as Kinematic Constraint Gradient Guidance (\model).
+Then, we describe prior work for sampling with constraints and introduce our novel sampling approach. \cutttt{We refer to our method as Kinematic Constraint Gradient Guidance (\model).}

-\paragraph{Standard Diffusion Model Sampling Procedure} First, the standard sampling procedure for the diffusion model without constraints conducts one denoising step with Equation \ref{eq:tau}.

-Here, $s_\theta$ denotes the score function parameterized by the diffusion model and $z$ is Gaussian noise parameterized by the denoising process.
+\paragraph{Standard Diffusion Model Sampling Procedure} \cam{Each denoising step in a standard, unconstrained diffusion model follows Eq.~\ref{eq:tau}, where $s_\theta$ denotes the score function parameterized by the diffusion model and $z \sim \mathcal{N}(0, 1)$ is Gaussian noise parameterized by the denoising process. }